|2020–21 expenditure ($'000)

 New access for fishing and boat launching

-- At Werribee River Park, rock terraces will provide new access for fishing and boat launching on the lower Werribee River to be completed by end of October 2022.
-In addition to improvements to the adjacent River Red Gums walk and the production of a Water Recreation Plan for the lower Werribee river.
+- At Werribee River Park, rock terraces provide new access for fishing and boat launching on the lower Werribee River.
+This is in addition to improvements to the adjacent River Red Gums walk and the production of a Water Recreation Plan for the lower Werribee River.

-- Effluent flowmeters will be installed at 8 different sites at the popular Lake Eppalock to help monitor and manage wastewater at the site.
+- Effluent flowmeters have been installed at 8 different sites at the popular Lake Eppalock to help monitor and manage wastewater at the site.

 All-abilities BBQ and a picnic shelter

-- A new all-abilities BBQ and picnic shelter will be built at Waranga Basin’s recreational embankment area, due to be completed by August 2022.
+- A new all-abilities BBQ and picnic shelter was built at Waranga Basin’s recreational embankment area.

 Increasing the community’s connection to the waterway